|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Potato latkes are delicious at any time of the year, but this traditional Jewish food is slightly problematic during Passover.
-Latkes are typically made with flour, but during this holiday—which commemorates the liberation of the Israelites from Egyptian slavery—all chametz is forbidden.
+Latkes are typically made with flour, but during this holiday—which commemorates the liberation of the Israelites from Egyptian bondage—all chametz is forbidden.
 That refers to anything made from wheat, barley, rye, oats, or spelt that has come into contact with water and been allowed to ferment and rise.

 Instead, these potato latkes are made with matzo meal, the flour of a crisp unleavened bread that's allowed during the holiday.
 The matzo meal provides a nice substitute for the flour and serves as the binding, along with the eggs, for the latkes.